MaterializeInc/materialize/doc/user/content/integrations/dbt.md

 ```

 The model above would be compiled to `database.schema.materialized_view_a`.
-Here, the model depends on the view from above, and is defined as such via the dbt [ref()](https://docs.getdbt.com/reference/dbt-jinja-functions/ref) function.
+Here, the model depends on the view defined above, and is referenced as such via the dbt [ref()](https://docs.getdbt.com/reference/dbt-jinja-functions/ref) function.

 ### Configuration